Kristina01111000/Drws_site/README.md

 7/23
 For Next week
-Remove the cart from the header
+- Remove the cart from the header
-For homepage:
+- For homepage:
-Make all the buttons like the gold button for the book Make the text size 19
+	- Make all the buttons like the gold button for the book
+	- Make the text size 19
-Make sure all the buttons link out
+	- Make sure all the buttons link out
-Make the sizing between all of the panels like the sizing for the gold section (10px)(double check that is it 10 px before doing it)
+	- Make the sizing between all of the panels like the sizing for the gold section (10px)(double check that is it 10 px before doing it)
-Make all of the headings bold
+	- Make all of the headings bold
-Make the text left justified if it will make the padding smaller on everything Make text get bigger when mouse hovers on it, to show it is a link In the book one cake the column with the book image closer to the text In so much to discover section add an image with stars as the background In the do any of these sound like you heading centered, text left justified, Make the text bolder
+	- Make the text left justified if it will make the padding smaller on everything
+	- Make text get bigger when mouse hovers on it, to show it is a link
+	- In the book one cake the column with the book image closer to the text
+	- In so much to discover section add an image with stars as the background
+	- In the do any of these sound like you heading centered, text left justified,
+	- Make the text bolder
-Email stephen about a doodad to link out from
+	- Email stephen about a doodad to link out from
-Make text get bigger when mouse hovers on it, to show it is a link
+	- Make text get bigger when mouse hovers on it, to show it is a link

-For the images desktop:make the text black and the background white for cell phone: make the text white on black screen, make element names bold
+- For the images desktop:make the text black and the background white for cell phone: make the text white on black screen, make element names bold
-For elemental coaching make the font size the same
+- For elemental coaching make the font size the same
-4 element nutrition make the picture and the text closer Holistic advice section, bring columns together, make the columns look better, try to make the columns together and left justified
+- 4 element nutrition make the picture and the text closer
+- Holistic advice section, bring columns together, make the columns look better, try to make the columns together and left justified
-Add a spiritual image under spiritual you, seperate from scorecard Put a picture of the scorecard in
+- Add a spiritual image under spiritual you, seperate from scorecard
+- Put a picture of the scorecard in
-Switch personhood score to balance score on the javascript file For notions and motions, remove potions everywhere, Work on the yoga card things, introductory videos etc https://growingholistically.com/using-4-element-yoga-cards-for-personal-growth-self-healing/ remove the ////// when done https://growingholistically.com/a-spiritual-you/ add padding to images Change the title back to “a spiritual you”, subtitle with engaging your higher self See if i can fix padding on the right or readd the menu to that side Try to bring the first menu thing up, it has a big gap when it is open https://growingholistically.com/elemental-coaching/ Make a new contact form for elemental coaching page , switch container to package, remove book section at bottom
+- Switch personhood score to balance score on the javascript file
+- For notions and motions, remove potions everywhere,
+- Work on the yoga card things, introductory videos etc https://growingholistically.com/using-4-element-yoga-cards-for-personal-growth-self-healing/ remove the ////// when done
+- https://growingholistically.com/a-spiritual-you/ add padding to images
+- Change the title back to “a spiritual you”, subtitle with engaging your higher self
+- See if i can fix padding on the right or readd the menu to that side
+- Try to bring the first menu thing up, it has a big gap when it is open
+- https://growingholistically.com/elemental-coaching/ Make a new contact form for elemental coaching page , switch container to package, remove book section at bottom
-For the chart, remove potions for now, add the new pages, in order
+- For the chart, remove potions for now, add the new pages, in order
+-  Videos for spiritual you playlist https://drive.google.com/drive/folders/1eZoSf_NBfGAhAuKfJJCgmF-EskXfmVuP
+- Add background like stephen maed https://fourelementdoctor.com/00testforkristina/